 A5: The application is located at https://tefconnect.com/

 Being an alum of the foundation is a great opportunity for me.
-The lessons from the online training and forum have been fundamental in this new phase of our work at SFAN, and I cherish the network of entrepreneurs I’ve been immersed in.
+The lessons from the online training and forum have been fundamental in this new phase of our work at SFAN, and I cherish the network of fellow entrepreneurs.
 I wish you well in your journey and look forward to seeing you on the alumni platform soon!

-Over the past few years, we have helped all types of entrepreneurs tell compelling stories about their brands, recruit smart entry-level job seekers, and move from idea to a profitable business.
+Over the past few years, we have helped different types of entrepreneurs tell compelling stories about their brands, recruit smart and savvy entry-level job seekers, and move from idea to a profitable business.
 If you need an outside insight in getting your business up and running, get in touch with us via info(at)sfanonline.org.
-Learn more about how you can partner with us here.
+Learn more about how we can help you here